 Cat-Gut Jim.
-Ned Corvan’s Life & Times will be a 208-page, A4, full-colour book about the man who became the first singing and song-writing star on Tyneside and for some distance beyond.
-Pre-orders will cost £15.
+Ned Corvan’s Life & Times is a 208-page, A4, full-colour book about the man who became the first singing and song-writing star on Tyneside and for some distance beyond.

 If you would like to order this book please contact Dave Harker at